 As it turned out, Bob didn’t get into Western so he did his hundred mile race around Lake Harriet.
 He thought he could parlay this bold effort into a fundraiser to help support scholarships for the students he was working with.
 His Lake Harriet run did indeed raise some money and he started thinking more and more about how this could be an annual thing.

 Bob visited with the race directors of the Cornbelt Running Club 24 Hour (Davenport, IA) and got some pointers from them.
 He then rounded up some volunteers and got the first FANS going on the last Saturday in June 1990 with 35 runners around Lake Harriet.
 Just as there is now, you could pay an entry fee or you could collect pledges.
 The students came to the race and volunteered (those students would be approaching age 50 now!!).
-And, just like the Western States race, It was hot.
+And, just like the Western States race, it was hot.
 Several years later it was moved to the first Saturday in June which was cooler but competed with weddings and graduation parties.

 Bob and his volunteers continued to pull off one great race after another with dedicated, organized hard work, and great devoted volunteers.
 He was the race director for about 10 years at which time he let others take the lead.
 However, he continued to participate in the race.
 In fact, he ran in every race from 2001 until 2024.
 His career mileage tops out at 1595!
 He always had a smile and kind words for everyone.
 He was especially grateful to the race directors for keeping the tradition going.

-Sue Olsen also had fond memories of Bob’s commitment to the race and it’s runners.
+Sue Olsen also had fond memories of Bob’s commitment to the race and its runners.
 She recalled how he was so supportive when she was going to be the first person to accumulate 3000 lifetime miles.
 He was running the 12 hour race that year (2018).
 He went home to get some sleep but made sure to return in time to run the lap with her when she crossed the 3k mark.

 People remember him as a wonderful, caring person and someone who did great things for the youth in our community as well as supporting the running community.